zakawat/whatsapp-web-bot/README.md

 This code is an example of Bot for Whatsapp Web.

-I have create this piece of code just to know if was possible viable.
+I have create this piece of code just to know if was viable.
 It is just a concept, just a test.

 # How to use it?